-The Nelson and David Rockefeller Chair in Latin America Studies honors two distinguished Americans who have been influential in the development of U.S. policy in the Western Hemisphere during the past half-century.
+The Nelson and David Rockefeller Chair in Latin America Studies honors two distinguished Americans who were influential in the development of U.S. policy in the Western Hemisphere during the past half-century.

 David Rockefeller (1915–2017)